druciak/org.openhab.binding.satel/README.md

 In OH2.x all channels have strict types, which means you cannot use other type then designated for a channel.
 In Satel binding all binary items are now of 'Switch' type.
 Using other item types, like 'Contact' is not possible in this version of the binding.
-For this reason, when migrating 1.x item files, besides changing binding configuration for each item, you must replace all 'Contact' items to 'Switch'
+For this reason, when migrating 1.x item files, besides changing binding configuration for each item, you must replace all 'Contact' items to 'Switch' type.

 ### 'module' channels